-Join us in Omarama on Tuesday 25 October 2016 for the NZM Open Day and AGM
+Close to 100 people from the NZM grower community joined us in Omarama on 25 October 2016 for our NZM Open Day & AGM.

 As part of the FeetFirst project (which is co-funded by NZM, Merino Inc and the Ministry for Primary Industries through NZSTX) we have undertaken an evaluation of the Lincoln footrot gene marker test (LFGMT) in collaboration with AGBU and AgResearch.